-Don’t Give Out Your Personal Information To Parent or Students
+Don’t Give Out Your Personal Information To Parents or Students

-If you must communicate with students and parents outside of the school day, sign up for a social media account you can use for your classroom.
-Don’t give parents and students your personal phone number, email address, or home address.
+If you must communicate with parents and students outside of the school day, sign up for a social media account you can use for your classroom.
+Don’t give out your personal phone number, email address, or home address.
 Many parents and students are able to set respectful boundaries.
-However, there may be parents or students who will abuse this communication privilege.
+However, there may be some parents or students who will abuse this communication privilege.
 This can sour your relationship with a parent or student if they continue to overuse your attempt to be “available.”
 You don’t want to find yourself in a sticky situation that could get you into trouble.